fss1/ntp_checker/README.md

 A few suggestions:

 + Row title allows the graph to be collapsed but looks cluttered if a graph title is also used.
-Graph title can be blank (but remains as a hover over link to access the edit menu)
+Graph title can be blank but remains as a hover over link directly below the row title, to access the edit menu (wait for the hand to appear then click for menu).
 + Settings (the cog) -> Rows, allows title to be added.
 Settings -> Links are also very useful
 + For each dashboard, time (X axis) can be _utc_ or _browser_.
 This is selected for each dashboard via the Manage Dashboard cog -> Settings -> Timezone.
 Time should be displayed as utc - beware that the Grafana default is _browser_
 + The period configuration (top left) allows auto refresh to be defined (1 min seems sensible) change from default of off